OhTeam/My_Small_Trip/iOSTeamProject-MySmallTrip/readme/README.md

 </div>

 > Login Error
 > If user types a wrong information on the email or pw box, this app notifies it.
+And some errors related to network will also show users error notifications.

 <br>
 <br>